 Local Police Departments - To investigate possible criminal violations.

 Medical Personnel - To provide forensic medical exams, diagnosis and treatment of abused or neglected children.

-Coordinator - To organize and facilitate team meetings and trainings, and ensure that the team is meeting the standards for Connecticut Multidisciplinary Teams.
+Director - To organize and facilitate team meetings and trainings, and ensure that the team is meeting the standards for Connecticut Multidisciplinary Teams.